Crozet Independence Day Celebration, Parade, & Fireworks

 Agenda

-2. Approve meeting minutes (Draft August 13, 2025, September 10, 2025, and October 8, 2025 CCAC meeting minutes, 2 minutes; Michael Monaco, CCAC chair)
+2. Approve meeting minutes 2 minutes; Michael Monaco, CCAC chair)

 Supervisor Ann Mallek and Planning Commissioner Lonnie Murray